 Moving flocks inside will provide further protection because they have less chance of coming in contact with wild waterfowl.
-If you cannot keep them in housing, be sure to avoid anything that might attract other birds, such as feeding them in the open.
+If you cannot keep them in housing, be sure to avoid anything that might attract other birds, such as feeding them in the open or spilled feed..

 How could wild waterfowl give the disease to my flock?